-It is suggested that students proposing to major in chemistry have the following high school preparation: one year of chemistry (preferably with laboratory work), one year of physics, and 3 1/2 years of mathematics (including elementary algebra, plane geometry, intermediate algebra, and trigonometry).
+It is suggested that students proposing to major in chemistry have the following high school preparation: one year of chemistry (preferably with laboratory work), one year of physics, and $3\,1/2$ years of mathematics (including elementary algebra, plane geometry, intermediate algebra, and trigonometry).

 The department maintains a writing portfolio for every chemistry major.
 A selection of laboratory reports and papers is included.
-For a student in the BS (ACS) program, a sample of laboratory reports from each of the following courses is included: CHEM 212, 214, 340.
+The portfolio consists of a sample of laboratory reports from each of the following courses is included: CHEM 212, 214, 340.
 Writing samples from other courses are included at the discretion of the instructor.
 The department writing committee reviews a student's folder at the middle of the third year.
 Students with poor writing skills are advised to enroll in a writing course.